awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/100_1_AWS_Account_Setup/Lab Guide.md

 3. Click on **Activate** to enable the tags:
 ![Images/AWSBillTag2.png](Images/AWSBillTag2.png)

-4. You will see that it is actiavted:
+4. You will see that it is activated:
 ![Images/AWSBillTag3.png](Images/AWSBillTag3.png)